lf-edge/ekuiper/docs/en_US/manager-ui/overview.md

   docker inspect kuiper |  grep IPAddress
   ```

-The example of creating a Kuiper node is shown in the figure below.
+The example of creating a eKuiper node is shown in the figure below.
 If the port is exposed to the host, then the 9081 port address on the host can also be used directly.

 ![addNode](./resources/add_node.png)

 ### Install the plugin

 In our scenario, the target plugin named file will be used.
 Select "Plugins" > "Install plugin", and the following dialog box will pop up: Select the target plugin named file in the drop-down list to download and install it, and the plugin will write data to the file specified by the user.
 As shown in the figure below, after the reader selects the plug-in with the corresponding name, the  input box of "File" will automatically be filled with the corresponding plug-in download address.
-After clicking the "Submit" button, Kuiper will automatically download the corresponding plugin from the relevant address on `https://www.emqx.io/downloads` and install it into the system automatically.
+After clicking the "Submit" button, eKuiper will automatically download the corresponding plugin from the relevant address on `https://www.emqx.io/downloads` and install it into the system automatically.

 ![newPlugine](./resources/new_plugin.png)

 **Note: After the plug-in is installed and used through the rules, the plug-in has been loaded into the memory.
 Due to the limitations of the Golang language, when the plug-in is deleted, it cannot be uninstalled in practice.
-Therefore, if you want to reinstall the plug-in, you must restart Kuiper before it can take effect.
+Therefore, if you want to reinstall the plug-in, you must restart eKuiper before it can take effect.
 Currently only the installation in the Docker environment of debian is supported, and other environments are not supported temporarily. **

 ### Create a stream